Opening the Textbook:

 Awareness of Open Educational Resources

-As noted in our previous report, the exact wording of the question is critical in measuring faculty’s level of OER awareness.
-Many academics have only a vague understanding of the details of what constitutes open educational resources.
-Many confuse “open” with “free,” and assume all free resources are OER.
-Still others will confuse “open resources” with “open source,” and assume OER refers only to open source software.
+Many faculty members have only a vague understanding of the details of what constitutes open educational resources.
+Some confuse “open” with “free,” and assume all free resources are OER.
+Others confuse “open resources” with “open source,” and assume OER refers only to open source software.
 Because of these differing levels of understanding, the phrasing of the awareness question needs to be specific.
 The question should provide enough of the dimensions of OER to avoid confusion, without being so detailed that the question itself educates the respondent sufficiently that they could claim to be “aware.”

-When faculty members were asked to self-report their level of awareness of open educational resources, a majority (58%) said that they were generally unaware of OER (“I am not aware of OER” or “I have heard of OER, but don't know much about them”).
-Only 6.6% reported that they were very aware (“I am very aware of OER and know how they can be used in the classroom”), and around three times that many (19%) said that they were aware (“I am aware of OER and some of their use cases”).
-An additional 17% of faculty reported that they were only somewhat aware (“I am somewhat aware of OER but I am not sure how they can be used”).
+When faculty members were asked to self-report their level of awareness of open educational resources, a majority (56%) said that they were generally unaware of OER (“I am not aware of OER” or “I have heard of OER, but don't know much about them”).
+These results were confirmed by faculty comments, and some showed excitement or desire to learn more.
+Only 10% reported that they were very aware (“I am very aware of OER and know how they can be used in the classroom”), and twice that many (20%) said that they were aware (“I am aware of OER and some of their use cases”).
+An additional 15% of faculty reported that they were only somewhat aware (“I am somewhat aware of OER but I am not sure how they can be used”).

 Awareness of Licensing of Open Educational Resources